LABORA-INF-UFG/oaisim-free5gc-install/README.md

 ```
 ansible --version
 ```
-the expected result should be equivalent to that shown in the image below:
+The expected result should be equivalent to that shown in the image below:
 <p align="center">
     <img src="images/ansible_result_installation.PNG"/>
 </p>